karakasis/Path-of-Leveling/README.md

 ## Known bugs
 *Will be updating this*
+ - This may or may not be a bug im still trying to figure it out, just make sure you always have the XP option selected.

 ## Future additions
  - Link your leveling-build with your Path of Building tree, or a different planner
  - Support for more resolutions, and/or custom sized overlays
- - Find a more suitable way to place the overlays
+ - Find a more suitable way to place the overlays Mentioned by users :
+ - ~~Do something so we can see the rewards of quest so we can skip the quest that don’t give passive points / respect points~~ done
 If you have a suggestion I encourage you to start an issue.

 ## Changelog in v0.6